Stupeflix/stupeflix-sxml-doc/docs/language.rst

 Filters
 -------

-You will find more descriptions and demos for each kind of filter in the developers' library: https://developer.stupeflix.com/library/?q=tags:%22filter%22%20is_featured%3ATrue.
+You will find a complete descriptions of parameters for each kind of filter in `the developers' library <https://developer.stupeflix.com/library/?q=tags:%22filter%22%20is_featured%3ATrue>`_.